 EFH partners with MGAs across Canada to underwrite a range of specialty and warranty programs including new home and home system warranties.
-In 2018, EFH will continue to grow its warranty programs by building deeper expertise and operational infrastructure in home, product and equipment warranty.

 SURETY

 In 2016, Echelon Insurance introduced a Surety division to meet growing demand for mid-market surety bonds.
 Echelon Insurance focuses on distributing contract and commercial bonds through the broker channel.
 Unlike an insurance product, a surety bond is a guarantee issued to minimize the risk of a contractor's financial failure and inability to complete a construction project.